shawnlawson/appiOSC_repo/README.md

 # AppiOSC

 Is an arduino based device that translates Open Sound Control messages to a modular synthesizer.
-Created while on a Toolmaker Residency at [Signal Culture](http://signalculture.org).
+Created while on a Toolmaker Residency at [Signal Culture](http://signalculture.org) in January of 2016.

 ## Team